Chapter 51: The Electoral College

 The second key problem of the Electoral College is its susceptibility to political manipulation at both the state and federal levels.
 Federal law requires states to deliver a certified slate of electors to Congress.
 However, any number of political maneuvers by the state election board, the governor, or the state legislature could cast doubt on the legitimacy of the slate of electors submitted by a given state.
 Indeed, different entities in a state could send their own slates of electors, each claiming that theirs was the only legitimate one.
 The 1876 election saw the most prominent example of this when South Carolina, Louisiana, and Florida all sent competing slates of electors.
 This dispute was resolved in the famous “Corrupt Bargain” of 1877 that allowed the Republican Rutherford Hayes to ascend to the presidency while Southern Democrats were empowered to end Reconstruction—which is why many people also call this the “Great Betrayal” of newly freed African Americans in the South.

 Responding to the 1876 election, Congress passed the Electoral Count Act of 1887, which was amended in 1948.
 This law governs how Congress should deal with Electoral College controversies, but it is widely considered to be inadequate to the task.
 Indeed, it is clear now that once the Trump campaign realized that it had legitimately lost both the popular and Electoral College vote in 2020, it attempted to exploit weaknesses in the system.
 Specifically, the Trump campaign attempted to get local Republicans to gin up false controversies in competitive states.
 Fortunately, those local Republicans refused to do so.
 (9) Then Trump’s lawyer wrote a memo laying out a plan where on January 6, 2021, when he presided over the Congressional session dedicated to counting the electoral votes, Vice President Pence would simply announce that electors from seven states were in dispute.
-Because of the “disputed electors” in those seven states, Pence would then claim that Donald Trump received the majority of the remaining electors and Pence would simply declare that Trump was reelected.
+Because of the “disputed electors” in those seven states, Pence would then claim that Donald Trump received the majority of the remaining electors and Pence would declare that Trump was reelected.
 Even if he could not get away with that scheme, went the memo, then the “disputed” election for President would be thrown to the House of Representatives, where the Republicans held more state delegations than did the Democrats.
 (10) Vice President Pence refused to steal the election, and Trump attacked his own Vice President on Twitter and refused to call off the crowd that he and others had stoked and aimed at Congress on January 6, 2021.
 That is the reason why Vice President Pence had to cower in a loading dock on that day while members of Trump’s mob ransacked the Capitol and threatened to hang him.
-(11)
+(11) In response to Trump’s attempt to exploit weaknesses in the Electoral College process, Congress passed the Electoral Count Reform Act of 2022.
+This law clarified several points:

 What If . . . ?